Bella ciao

-It is widely assumed that the mondina song was modified and adopted as an anthem of the Italian resistance movement by the partisans who opposed nazism and fascism, and fought against the occupying forces of Nazi Germany, who were allied with the fascist and collaborationist Italian Social Republic between 1943 and 1945 during the Italian Civil War.
-However, some historians argue that there is little to no evidence that Italian partisans actually sang the song.
+"Bella ciao" ([ˈbɛlla ˈtʃaːo]) is an anti-Nazi and anti-fascist Italian folk song dedicated to the partisans of the Italian resistance, who fought against the occupying troops of Nazi Germany and the collaborationist fascist forces during the liberation of Italy.

-Versions of "Bella ciao" continue to be sung worldwide as a hymn of freedom and resistance.
+The exact origins are not known, but it is theorized to be based on a folk song of the late 19th century, sung by female workers (mondine) of the paddy fields in Northern Italy in protest against harsh working conditions.
+There is little evidence of the song being used during World War II, with the current partisan version becoming widespread only after it ended.
+Versions of Bella ciao continue to be sung worldwide as a hymn of resistance against injustice and oppression.

 History

-The origins of the song are unclear, although one hypothesis is that "Bella Ciao" was originally sung as "Alla mattina appena alzata" ("In the morning as soon as I woke up") by seasonal workers of paddy fields of rice, especially in Italy's Po Valley from the late 19th century to the first half of the 20th century, with different lyrics.
-They worked at mondare (weeding) the rice fields in northern Italy, to help the healthy growth of young rice plants.
+The origins of the song are unclear, although one hypothesis is that "Bella ciao" was originally sung as "Alla mattina appena alzata" ("In the morning as soon as I woke up") by seasonal workers of paddy fields of rice, especially in Italy's Po Valley from the late 19th century to the first half of the 20th century, with different lyrics.
+They worked at mondare (weeding) the rice fields in Northern Italy, to help the healthy growth of young rice plants.
 This work was performed during the flooding of the fields, from the end of April to the beginning of June every year.
-During this time, the first stages of their development, the delicate shoots needed to be protected from the difference in temperature between the day and the night.
+During this time, the first stages of the rice plants' development, the delicate shoots needed to be protected from the difference in temperature between the day and the night.
 It consisted of two phases: transplanting the plants and pruning the weeds.

-Mondare was an extremely tiring task, carried out primarily by women known as mondina, from the poorest social classes.
-They would spend their workdays with bare feet in water up to their knees, and their backs bent continuously.
-The atrocious working conditions, long hours and very low pay led to constant dissatisfaction and, at times, to rebellious movements and riots in the early years of the 20th century.
-The struggles against the supervising padroni were even harder, with plenty of clandestine workers ready to compromise even further the already low wages just to get work.
-Besides "Bella ciao", similar songs of the mondina women included "Sciur padrun da li beli braghi bianchi" and "Se otto ore vi sembran poche".
+This exhausting task was carried out primarily by women known as mondine, recruited from the poorest social classes.
+They spent their workdays barefoot in water up to their knees, their backs bent continuously.
+Poor working conditions, excessive hours and low pay led to constant dissatisfaction and, occasionally, rebellious movements and riots in the early 20th century.
+Struggles against the supervising padroni (an employer who completely controls his or her workers, especially one who exploits Italian immigrants) were even harder, with plenty of clandestine workers ready to compromise even further the already low wages just to get work.
+Besides "Bella ciao", similar songs of the mondina included "Sciur padrun da li beli braghi bianchi" and "Se otto ore vi sembran poche".

 Other versions of the antecedents of "Bella ciao" appeared over the years, indicating that "Alla mattina appena alzata" must have been composed in the latter half of the 19th century.
-The earliest written version is dated back to 1906 and comes from near Vercelli, Piedmont.
+The earliest written version is dated to 1906 and comes from near Vercelli, Piedmont.